IdoGalil/maximal-brain-damage/README.md

 ## Repository

-- `demo.ipynb`: end-to-end demonstration notebook
+- `demo.ipynb`: End-to-end demonstration notebook
-- `src/deep_neural_lesion/`: attack helpers used by the notebook
+- `src/deep_neural_lesion/`: Attack helpers used by the notebook
-- `assets/`: the dalmatian image used in the notebook and the teaser figure from the paper
+- `assets/`: Images (the dalmatian image used in the notebook and Figure 1 from the paper)

 ## Getting started